nicole-haggerty/adapt-test/README.md

 for a country and then present the data back to them.
 You will be able to make queries to the following API `https://restcountries.com/v3.1/name/{name}` where name is replaced by the name of the country the user has typed in.

+The look of this component is not important.
+Feel free to replace the placeholders and or jazz up the design should you feel this would be a good or nice thing to do.

 **Expected Behaviour** As a user, when I search for a city, I would like to see it's `common` and `official` name.
 I would also like to know what currency it